 When were toothbrushes invented?
+How was the toothbrush invented?
 The answer is complicated.
 Technically, people have been brushing their teeth since 3500 BC when Babylonians used chew sticks.
 But a more modern toothbrush was not invented until the 15th century.

 A toothbrush invention timeline: